vacp2p/rfc/content/docs/rfcs/72/README.md

 `appIdentifier`: application identifier, MUST be a string

 ## Credentials:
-The Waku RLN credentials MUST consist of a `membershipHash` and `WakuCredential`
+The Waku RLN credentials MUST consist of a `membershipHash` and `WakuCredential`.

-- Each contruct MUST include the keypair:
+Each contruct MUST include the keypair, :
 > key: [membershipHash]: pair: [WakuCredential]

 ### membershipHash
 - MUST be a 256 byte hash.
 - it Must be a string
 - SHOULD be generated with `treeIndex`, `membershipContract`, and `identityCredential`.
-- MUST not already exist in the keystore.
+- it MUST NOT already exist in the keystore.

 `treeIndex`
 - it MUST be a RLN membership tree index in a merkle tree data structure filled with `identity_commitment` from user registrations.
 As described in [32/RLN-V1](https://rfc.vac.dev/spec/32/)
-- MUST be integer
+- it MUST be integer

 `membershipContract`
 - it MUST be a hash of a `contractId` and `contractAddress`